bastibe/python-soundfile/README.rst

 Installation
 ------------

-PySoundFile depends on the Python packages CFFI and NumPy, and the system library libsndfile.
+SoundFile depends on the Python packages CFFI and NumPy, and the system library libsndfile.

-In a modern Python, you can use ``pip install soundfile`` to download and install the latest release of PySoundFile and its dependencies.
+In a modern Python, you can use ``pip install soundfile`` to download and install the latest release of SoundFile and its dependencies.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager, for example ``sudo apt-get install libsndfile1``.

 If you are running on an unusual platform or if you are using an older version of Python, you might need to install NumPy and CFFI separately, for example using the Anaconda_ package manager or the `Unofficial Windows Binaries for Python Extension Packages <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.

 .. _Anaconda: https://www.continuum.io/downloads